Manuel-Kehl/elementaryPlus/README.md

 ## List of Additions

-* status icons for the owncloud desktop client
+* status icons for the Owncloud desktop client
-* indicator icon for the wallpaper changer "variety"
+* indicator icon for the wallpaper changer "Variety"

+See [CREDITS](CREDITS.md) for a list of sources and authors of the work contained in this collection.

 ## How to Install